StockNews.com Initiates Coverage on Air Industries Group (NYSEAMERICAN:AIRI)

-Stock analysts at StockNews.com started coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a note issued to investors on Monday.
-The firm set a “hold” rating on the aerospace company’s stock.
+StockNews.com assumed coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research note issued to investors on Tuesday.
+The firm issued a hold rating on the aerospace company’s stock.

-A hedge fund recently raised its stake in Air Industries Group stock.
-Virtu Financial LLC lifted its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% during the second quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 82,173 shares of the aerospace company’s stock after buying an additional 34,210 shares during the period.
-Virtu Financial LLC owned approximately 0.25% of Air Industries Group worth $58,000 at the end of the most recent reporting period.
-Institutional investors own 14.52% of the company’s stock.
+An institutional investor recently raised its position in Air Industries Group stock.
+Virtu Financial LLC boosted its position in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 82,173 shares of the aerospace company’s stock after buying an additional 34,210 shares during the period.
+Virtu Financial LLC owned approximately 0.25% of Air Industries Group worth $58,000 as of its most recent SEC filing.
+14.52% of the stock is owned by institutional investors.

 Air Industries Group is an integrated tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications and is a prime contractor to the U.S. Department of Defense.
 The company is regarded for its expertise in manufacturing parts and assemblies that are vital for flight safety and performance, including landing gear, arresting gear, engine mounts, flight controls, and jet engine components.